 13.7.4.2.2 Device processing of Commands and Response handling

 The Device receiving a ‘Join Device’ Command shall undertake processing steps in the sequence defined in this Section 13.7.4.2.2.
-Should a step after step 1 be unsuccessful, the Device shall create a Response according to the requirements of Section 13.4.7, apply the Response Cryptographic Protection required for a Response of the relevant Message Category, and send the Response and shall not undertake any further steps defined in this Section 13.7.4.2.2.
+Should a step after step 1 be unsuccessful, the Device shall create a Response according to the requirements of Section13.7.4.5.2, apply the Response Cryptographic Protection required for a Response of the relevant Message Category, and send the Response and shall not undertake any further steps defined in this Section 13.7.4.2.2.

 In processing a ‘Join Device’ Command, the Device shall: